observablehq/plot/README.md

 #### Plot.hexgrid([*options*])

-The *radius* option specifies the radius of the hexagonal mesh, in pixels (defaults to 10).
+The *binWidth* option specifies the distance between the centers of neighboring hexagons, in pixels (defaults to 20).
 The *clip* option defaults to true, clipping the mark to the frame’s dimensions.

 ### Image